camillebrl/camillebrl.github.io/content/tutorials/2024-01-13-fine-tuning.md

 Causal Language Models are trained using 3 steps:
 ![](trainings.jpg)

 1. **Pretraining** (Self-Supervised Fine-Tuning) : The pre-training process is the initial and most computationally expensive step of an LLM: Beginning with a randomly-initialized LLM, LLMs are trained, using a Next-Token prediction objective (we will see this later in this post), over a massive corpus of raw text.
-To get the best results, some balance between the model size and amount of data (row text) are determined ([Chinchilla theory](https://cameronrwolfe.substack.com/p/modern-llms-mt-nlg-chinchilla-gopher#%C2%A7training-compute-optimal-llms)).
+To get the best results, some balance between the model size and amount of data (row text) are determined ([Chinchilla principle](https://cameronrwolfe.substack.com/p/modern-llms-mt-nlg-chinchilla-gopher#%C2%A7training-compute-optimal-llms)).
-2. **Supervised Fine-Tuning** (usually, Instruction-Tuning): Supervised Fine-Tuning is the process of refining a pre-trained model on a specific dataset with labeled examples, allowing the model to learn from the annotations and better perform on a particular task.
+2. **Supervised Fine-Tuning** (usually, Instruction-Tuning): Supervised Fine-Tuning is the process of refining a pre-trained model on a specific dataset with labeled examples, allowing the model to unlock the knowledge acquired in Pretraining phase and apply it to specific real-world tasks.
-3. Alignment (Reinforcement Learning from Human Feedback): Alignment refers to the process of fine-tuning an LLM to better align with the desires of human users.
+3. **Alignment-Tuning** (Reinforcement Learning from Human Feedback): Alignment refers to the process of fine-tuning an LLM to better align with the desires of human users.
 This is done through reinforcement learning from human feedback.

 The ["base" models](meta-llama/Llama-2-7b-hf) we can find on Huggingface Hub are the models which went through the first step only (pretraining), while the ["chat" models](meta-llama/Llama-2-7b-chat-hf) we can find are the models which went through the 3 steps.